HeathSun/HeathSun.github.io/_pages/about.md

 Yaping Li, Shang Chi, **He Sun**, Jiawei Kang, Zhihui Xiang, Yiying Qi, Wei Wang*

 **In Preparation** | Nature Biotechnology 2024 | 2nd Author
- - Applied the Beer-Lambert law to model the spatial distribution of light intensity decay for conical micro-needles, optimizing the fitness to achieve an adaptive linear intensity gradient in 16 directions across the optogenetic array.
- - Completed all programming aspects of the multi-luminescence optogenetic platform for wound-healing.

 </div>
 </div>